SpenceKonde/ATTinyCore/README.md

 **When uploading sketches via ISP using the Arduino IDE, you must select a programmer marked ATTiny from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most supported chips - this is due to a limitation in the IDE.**

+**When using a chip for the first time, or after changing the clock speed or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using a chip with a bootloader**

 ### Bootloader Support (ATtiny 841, 828, 1634, 87, 167 only)

 The Optiboot bootloader is included for the ATtiny 841, 1634, 828 and x7 series (87 and 167).
 This runs at 57600 baud at 8mhz and slower, and  115200 baud above that.
 By default it uses UART0 or the LIN/UART as appropriate (bootloaders that use UART1 for devices that have a second UART are included, prefixed with "ser1" - you must flash them manually or modify boards.txt if you wish to use them).
 Once the bootloader is programmed, the target can be programmed over serial; the bootloader will run after reset, just like on a normal Arduino.
 The standard DTR reset circuit is highly recommended.